 It’s the most wonderful time of the year.

 I love the holiday season.
 There’s just something magical about Christmas.
 And one of the biggest parts of Christmas is the sights.
-The decorations.
+The holiday decorations.
 Every year, I have big dreams of turning my home into something out of a magazine.
 To be honest, I’m lucky if we get a tree up and my girls’ stockings.
 But I have big dreams!!

 The Front Door